espruino/Espruino/README_BuildProcess.md

 * `ESPR_NO_LOADING_SCREEN` - Bangle.js, don't show a 'loading' screen when loading a new app
 * `ESPR_BOOTLOADER_SPIFLASH` - Allow bootloader to flash direct from a file in SPI flash storage
 * `ESPR_BANGLE_UNISTROKE` - Build in 'unistroke' touch gesture recognition
+* `ESPR_NO_LINE_NUMBERS` - disable storing and reporting of Line Numbers.
+Usually these take 1 var per function, but if we're executing a function from flash we can just work it out from the file when needed

 ### chip